tawalabora/server-setup/README.md

    - **Server port**: SSH port (default: `22`)
    - **Target user**: User to setup (will be created if doesn't exist)

-4. Configure user creation options (if user doesn't exist):
+4. Configure user creation options (if needed):
    - **Create user if missing**: Auto-create the user
    - **Make user sudo**: Give new user passwordless sudo access
    - **SSH public key**: Add SSH key for passwordless login

-5. Select which modules to install:
+5. Select your modules based on the scenario above

-   - **System modules**: Require `SUDO_ACCESS_USER` to be configured
-   - **User modules**: Run as target user, no sudo required
-   - **Git configuration**: Provide name and email if setting up Git
+6. Provide Git configuration if setting up Git/SSH modules

-6. Click **Run workflow**
+7. Click **Run workflow** and watch the magic happen!

-The workflow will:

-- Connect to your server via SSH
-- Create the target user if needed
-- Run apt-get update (if any system modules selected)
-- Execute selected system setup modules with sudo
-- Execute selected user setup modules as the target user
-- Display post-setup instructions and credentials
+## 📦 After Deployment

-## 📦 Workflow Outputs
+### Check Workflow Outputs

-After the workflow finishes:

-1. **Check the Summary tab** of the workflow run for:
+After the workflow completes, check the **Summary** tab for:

-   - Code-server port and password (if configured)
+- 🔐 Code-server access URL and password
-   - Direct access URL to code-server
-   - Generated SSH public key (if Git/SSH configured)
+- 🔑 Generated SSH public key (add this to GitHub/GitLab)
-   - Important post-setup notes
+- 📝 Important post-setup notes and next steps

-2. **Review the detailed logs** for:
-   - Step-by-step execution details
-   - Any warnings or additional information
+- ⚠️ Any warnings or manual steps required

-**Next Steps:**
+### Next Steps

-- Add the displayed SSH public key to your Git hosting service (GitHub, GitLab, etc.)
+1. **Add SSH key to Git hosting** - Copy the displayed public key to GitHub/GitLab/etc.
-- Access code-server using the provided URL and password
+2. **Access code-server** - Use the provided URL and password
-- If code-server service wasn't enabled automatically, run the command shown in the summary
+3. **Enable code-server service** - If not auto-enabled, run the command shown in summary

-## 🚀 Common Workflows

-### Full Development Server Setup

-Create a new user with full development environment:

-1. Set system modules: OpenSSH/UFW, Packages, Nginx, Certbot, Code-server (system), PostgreSQL
-2. Set user modules: Code-server (user), uv, nvm, repos directory, Git/SSH
-3. Configure: Create user, make sudo, add SSH key

-### Add User to Existing Server

-Just user-level tools for an existing user:

-1. Leave all system modules unchecked
-2. Set user modules: Code-server (user), uv, nvm, repos directory, Git/SSH
-3. Configure: Use existing user

-### System-Only Setup

-Install system services without user configuration:

-1. Set system modules: OpenSSH/UFW, Packages, Nginx, Certbot, PostgreSQL
-2. Leave all user modules unchecked

-### Add Single Module

-Install one new tool to existing setup (idempotent):

-1. Check only the module you want to add
-2. Run workflow - existing installations won't be affected

----
+4. **Start developing!** - Your server is ready to use

 ## 📖 Documentation

 - [DEPLOYMENT_GUIDE.md](.github/DEPLOYMENT_GUIDE.md) - Detailed deployment instructions and scenarios
-- [VARIABLES.md](.github/VARIABLES.md) - Configuration options and secrets
+- [VARIABLES.md](.github/VARIABLES.md) - Configuration options and secrets reference

 ## 📝 License